Click to show/hide contact information.

 • A price that does not exceed what would be incurred by a prudent person in the conduct of a competitive business.

 • Can be established by market test, price or cost analysis, or the experience and judgment of the Procurement/Supply Chain Manager.
-Such judgment considers total value to the University.
+Such judgment considers the total value to the University.

 • A reasonable price is established via an adequate market test, set by applicable law or regulation, or supported by an appropriate price or cost analysis.